Bangin’ Baaawdied Syleena Johnson’s 10th Album ‘WOMAN’ Available Now

 “If you have been following Syleena for any period of time, you’ll notice that by the title alone, the ‘Woman’ album moves away from ‘chapter’ being included in its formal album title, although this moment still represents one.
 It is a new chapter for us, and in Syleena’s career, but the music does not move away from the core of what Syleena has always included in her work: raw heart and stories that embody the woman.
 I am looking forward to building together as women.
 I am excited about being able to frame and shape narrative related to what you hear and see, because of our shared culture and experiences as black women.
 That said, women and men are going to appreciate the music, the messages, the authenticity and the freedom this new album offers!”

 Syleena Johnson’s WOMAN album is available at all major digital retailers now.
-For more information on Entertainment One visit http://www.entertainmentone.com.

 Comments